Tag Archives: sourcing

 • Infrastructure quality impacts logistics efficiency

-Remember to consider total landed cost, including shipping, duties, and inventory carrying costs, rather than production cost alone when evaluating locations.
+Remember to consider total landed cost, including shipping, duties, and inventory carrying costs, rather than production cost alone, when evaluating locations.

 In international manufacturing, Total Landed Cost (TLC) is the final, actual amount you pay to get your product to the customer.
 Our expert recommends always checking the TLC checklist before finalizing a partner: